thetravisw/04-file-scanner-js-linter/README.md

 Use the file [gates.js](./gates.js)

-## Testing
-* Use JUnit to write a test for each of the Feature Tasks.
-* Test the linter on a file that contains no errors.
-* Test the linter on a file that contains one error.
-* Test the linter on a file that contains few errors.
-* Test the linter on a file that contains many errors.
-* Test the linter on an empty file.

 ## Documentation
 In your `README.md` describe the behavior of the linter and explain what users should expect to see when it runs.